 Share & Cite This Article

-van der Mark, V.A.; Elferink, R.P.O.; Paulusma, C.C.
+Van der Mark, V.A.; Elferink, R.P.O.; Paulusma, C.C.
 P4 ATPases: Flippases in Health and Disease.
 Int.
 J. Mol.
 Sci.
 2013, 14, 7897-7922.

-van der Mark VA, Elferink RPO, Paulusma CC.
+Van der Mark VA, Elferink RPO, Paulusma CC.
 P4 ATPases: Flippases in Health and Disease.
 International Journal of Molecular Sciences.
 2013; 14(4):7897-7922.Chicago/Turabian Style

-van der Mark, Vincent A.; Elferink, Ronald P.O.; Paulusma, Coen C. 2013.
+Van der Mark, Vincent A.; Elferink, Ronald P.O.; Paulusma, Coen C. 2013.
 "P4 ATPases: Flippases in Health and Disease."
 Int.
 J. Mol.
 Sci.
 14, no. 4: 7897-7922.